 About the SASH specialist Surgery team

-In the Surgery team at SASH, we are fortunate to have specialist surgeons trained in Australia and around the world, with many decades of combined experience in various types of surgery.
-These include, but are not limited to:
+In the Surgery team at SASH, we are fortunate to have specialist surgeons trained in Australia and around the world, with many decades of combined experience in various types of surgery, both soft tissue and orthopaedic.
+Examples include, but are not limited to:

 • Cruciate repair (e.g. TPLO)